kvasir7/kvasir7.github.io/about.md

 ## Evolutionary Constraints, Adaptations, and Innovation

-#### How do (1) macroevolutionary innovations and (2) constraints on adaptation manifest in contemporary ecological interactions of microbes and multicellular organisms?
+#### How do (1) macroevolutionary innovations and (2) constraints on adaptation manifest in contemporary ecological interactions of microbes and multicellular organisms (PPF)?

 ## Levels of Action (canonically as the "levels of selection")